Lance Reventlow: Early years

-Lance Haugwitz-Hardenberg-Reventlow was the only child of Danish nobleman Count Kurt Haugwitz-Hardenberg-Reventlow and American socialite Barbara Hutton.
+Lance Haugwitz-Hardenberg-Reventlow was the only child of Danish nobleman of German descent Count Kurt von Haugwitz-Hardenberg-Reventlow and American socialite Barbara Hutton.
 Hutton had inherited the Woolworth department store fortune and was then one of the wealthiest women in the world.
 Reventlow was born at Winfield House in London, restored by his mother and named for her grandfather Frank Winfield Woolworth.
 Reventlow's birth was difficult and his mother almost died during his delivery.
 As a child, he struggled with respiratory problems and was asthmatic.

 Reventlow's parents' marriage, Hutton's second of seven, was tumultuous and did not last; after the couple divorced in 1938, Reventlow became the subject of a bitter custody battle.
 In 1944, Reventlow's father was awarded custody until he reached school age, after which his mother would gain custody.
 Before his father was to relinquish custody, he sent Reventlow to Canada.
 Hutton regained custody of Reventlow in 1945.
 Reventlow was largely estranged from his father until the Count's death in 1969.

 Racing career

 In 1948, at age 12, Reventlow was introduced to the world of Grand Prix motor racing when his mother married Prince Igor Troubetzkoy, who won the Targa Florio that year.
 In his teenage years, Reventlow's money afforded him the latest in exotic cars, which led to his involvement in motor racing.

 In Hollywood, Reventlow became friends with fellow auto enthusiast James Dean and competed in club events around California.
-On September 30, 1955, he was one of the last people to speak to Dean when they met on their way to an auto race in Salinas, California.
-Reventlow said he had coffee with Dean at a restaurant approximately thirty minutes before Dean was killed in an automobile accident near Cholame, California while driving his Porsche 550 Spyder.
+On 30 September 1955, he and Bruce Kessler were some of the last people to speak to Dean when they met on their way to an auto race in Salinas, California.
+Reventlow said he had coffee with Dean at a restaurant approximately thirty minutes before Dean was killed in an automobile accident near Cholame, California, while driving his Porsche 550 Spyder.